DragonRidersUnite/book/src/08-sound.md

 If you've got the files in the right place and start your game, you'll hear the music play.

-Above our check for whether or not the game is over, when the timer is 0, let's play `game-over.ogg` and pause the music:
+Above our check for whether or not the game is over, when the timer is 0, let's play `game-over.wav` and pause the music:

 ``` ruby
 {{#include code/chapter_08/01_sound/app/main.rb:122:132}}